List of Marvel Comics characters: L: Lucid

 Lucid (Maya Jackson) is a character that appeared in Extraordinary X-Men #17 (December 2016) published by Marvel Comics.
 The character was created by Jeff Lemire and Eric Koda.

 When Maya Jackson was affected by M-Pox due the Terrigen Cloud being lethal to mutants, she and her family relocated to X-Haven.
 Despite receiving medical care, her condition worsen and she asked to meet Storm for her final wish.
 When Storm arrived, she learned that Maya has admired her and dreamed of joining X-Men.
-She was given honorary membership by Storm under the code name Lucid, before she died.
+She was given honorary membership by Storm under the codename Lucid, before she died.

 Ludi

 Ludi is a demon who has clashed with Doctor Strange.
 Ludi allies himself with the demon known as Dweller-in-Darkness.
 His power was amplified by the Dweller, who sent him to kill Doctor Strange.
 The magician and his ally, Clea, used the mystical weapon known as the 'Ebony Blade' to injure Ludi and send him back into his own portal.